xiaoxuwu/syl-frontend/README.md

 # syl-frontend

-This repo is part of https://github.com/xiaoxuwu/ShopYourLinks
+This repo is part of https://github.com/xiaoxuwu/ShopYourLinks.
+See the backend source code here: https://github.com/xiaoxuwu/syl-api.git.

 ## 1 Introduction

 This project contains frontend source code for ShopYourLinks, a [Shop Your Likes](https://shopyourlikes.com/) competitor to [Linktree](https://linktr.ee/).
-This document contains high-level information about this repository as well as set-up and run instructions for the react frontend.
+This document contains high-level information about this repository as well as set-up and run instructions for the React frontend.

 ### 1.2 Maintainers